 While we were having dinner we struck up a conversation with a lovely couple from just outside of London.

 After dinner we walked back to our B&B and went to bed.
-We were still a little tired from jet lag.
+We were still a little tired from the trip over.

 The following morning before heading off to Uig on the Isle of Skye we walked up to Pulpits View and boy, what a view!